Superconducting proximity effect and long-ranged triplets in dirty metallic antiferromagnets

 The two materials must be connected through a boundary condition, which is also derived in~\cite{prb_submission}.
 We consider both compensated and uncompensated interfaces.
-When expressing the boundary conditions, we let the subscripts $S$ and $A$ denote the superconductor and antiferromagnet respectively.
-The general boundary condition for the matrix current going out of material $\alpha \in \{S,A\}$ and into material $\beta \in \{S,A\}$ is~\cite{prb_submission}
+Let the interface be located at $x = 0$, and let $\check g_{SC} = \check g(0^-)$ and $\check g_{AF} = \check g(0^+)$ be the quasiclassical Green's functions on the superconducting and antiferromagnetic sides of the interface, respectively.
+We similarly let $\check j_{SC}$ and $\check j_{AF}$ be the matrix current on the SC and AFM sides, respectively.
+The general boundary condition for the matrix current going out of material $\alpha \in \{SC,AF\}$ and into material $\beta \in \{SC,AF\}$ is~\cite{prb_submission}